 Take an Epic Trip to Twin Lakes

-Their Twin Lakes Paddle Tour was named one of the National Geographic’s Tours of a Lifetime and for good reason.
+Their Twin Lakes Paddle Tour was named one of National Geographic’s Tours of a Lifetime and for good reason.
 I’ve done a lot of travel to amazing places in my life and this by far was one of the most beautiful, rugged yet pristine places I’ve ever seen and experienced.

-However, the trip is not for the casual wilderness lover; don’t expect to go look at pretty views and have your guides to do everything for you.
+However, the trip is not for the casual wilderness lover; don’t expect to go look at pretty views and have your guides do everything for you.
 This type of adventure travel is a real team effort and a hands-on experience.
-In fact, before signing up AAA has a very realistic description of what to expect that sort of freaked me out and made me think twice about if I was prepared enough to take this trip.
+In fact, before signing up AAA had a very realistic description of what to expect that sort of freaked me out and made me think twice about if I was prepared enough to take this trip.

-Let’s Hear it for the Girl Guides!
+Let’s hear it for the girl guides!

 I do a lot of guided adventures, but I’ve only had a few adventures led by female guides.
 I’m always excited when I get to hike with women because it gives me a great role model to aspire to.
 They are smart, independent, and typically badass.
 Haley, our Alaska Alpine Adventure Guide, was as badass as they come.
 It was as if she had been raised by a pack of wolves in the wilderness she was so comfortable in the backcountry.
 No pack was too big, no situation too dangerous, and no wind too strong for her to kayak through.
 Yes, that’s right, I had a girl crush.
-Actually many of the AAA guides are surprisingly women – something I don’t see too often in hard-core wilderness companies.
+Actually, many of the AAA guides are surprisingly women – something I don’t see too often in hard-core wilderness companies.